53rd National Film Awards: Favoritism for the films

 However, the petition was dismissed by the court saying the petitioner had no case when the other members of the Jury had no objection to the selection of the films for the awards.

 Awards for Black

 Sanjay Leela Bhansali's Black also faced the heat of controversy when Shyamali Deb Banerjee, a juror for the 53rd National Film Awards, claimed that the film was ineligible for awards as it was an adaptation of the film The Miracle Worker and according to the rules adaptations were ineligible for awards.
 She had also filed a petition in the court.
 Though the film finally won three national awards, for Best Actor, Best Costume Design and Best Feature Film in Hindi.

+There was also a big discussion about the fact that Mohanlal was not awarded for his role in Thanmathra, which was played in Malayalam.

 Awards for Parzania

 Shyamali Deb Banerjee had also alleged Rahul Dholakia's Parzania in her filed petition.
 It said that "film mocks the Indian democratic system and ends with just forming a human rights commission for a probe into the riots.
 This film has been banned in Gujarat and if the award for best director goes to this film, it might fan further controversy."
 Film won Rahul Dholakia, his first National Film Award for Best Direction and Sarika won Best Actress Award.